darrylsosborne/amazon-efs-workshop/workshop/3-performance/README.md

 ### The Environment

 You will install a number of utilities to test different characteristics and EFS.

-- **ioping -** is a console application to generate a read/write workload against a mount

 - **nload -** is a console application that monitors network traffic and bandwidth usage in real time